General terms and conditions for supply

 - Network constraints

 Our obligations under this agreement are subject to the maximum capacity and any other constraints advised at the time of connection.
 You must contact us in writing if you propose to make any significant change to your connection or the electrical equipment you intend to operate from it, or do anything else that could affect our network or require alterations to your connection.
-Exemptions: One single phase motor up to 0.75kW, one three phase motor up to 4kW or one single phase shower up to 7.2kW may be connected at a premise without reference to Jersey Electricity.
+This includes installations of standby or parallel operating generators (eg wind turbine, photovoltaic array, combined heat and power unit, etc.) Exemptions: One single phase motor up to 0.75kW, one three phase motor up to 4kW or one single phase shower up to 7.2kW may be connected at a premise without reference to Jersey Electricity.

 - Delivery of electricity

 We do not guarantee that we will deliver electricity through our network at all times or that electricity delivered through our network will be free of brief variations in voltage or frequency.
 Customers should protect their installations and appliances from full or partial supply interruptions and variations in voltage or frequency.